Hierarchically hyperbolic groups and uniform exponential growth: Introduction

-The proof of Theorem \ref{thm:mainthm} splits into two cases.
-In the first case, we assume that there exist short words which act loxodromically on the hyperbolic spaces associated to two non-orthogonal domains.
+The proof of \Cref{thm:mainthm} splits into two cases.
+In the first case, we assume that there exist short words that act loxodromically on the hyperbolic spaces associated to two non-orthogonal domains.
 In this case we produce uniformly short powers that generate a free subgroup by playing ping-pong in the Cayley graph.
 If the first case doesn't hold, then we show that the action of (a finite index subgroup of) $G$ on the set of domains must fix a collection $\overline{\mathcal B}$ of pairwise orthogonal domains pointwise.
-In this case, we show that either $\bar{\mc B}$ is a singleton or the top-level curve graph \(\fontact S\) is bounded.
+In this case, we show that either $\bar{\mc B}$ is a singleton or the top-level curve graph \(\fontact S\) has bounded diameter.
 If $\bar{\mc B}$ is a singleton, we conclude that $G$ has uniform exponential growth by finding uniformly short elements of $G$ which are independent loxodromic isometries of $\fontact S$, and thus have short powers generating a free subgroup.
-If \(\fontact S\) is bounded, we conclude that $G$ is quasi-isometric to a product, and we next consider whether there are independent loxodromic isometries of $\fontact U$ for each $U\in\overline{\mathcal B}$.
+If \(\fontact S\) has bounded diameter, we conclude that $G$ is quasi-isometric to a product, and we next consider whether there are independent loxodromic isometries of $\fontact U$ for each $U\in\overline{\mathcal B}$.
 If there are, then $G$ has uniform exponential growth.
 Otherwise, we argue that each such $\fontact U$ is quasi-isometric to a line and use this to give a more explicit description of the product structure of $G$. \\

 {\bf Organization:} In \Cref{sec:background} we review background material for uniform exponential growth, hierarchically hyperbolic groups, and tools to produce free (semi)groups.
 In \Cref{sec:quasilineStructure}, we give several structural results for when a hierarchically hyperbolic group contains invariant domains whose associated hyperbolic spaces are quasi-lines.
-This is followed by the proof of the main theorem in \Cref{sec:proof}, where we also prove all of the corollaries, Proposition \ref{thm:qtits}, and Theorem \ref{thm: the non ueg case}. \\
+This is followed by the proof of \Cref{thm:mainthm} in \Cref{sec:proof}, where we also prove all of the corollaries, \Cref{thm:qtits}, and \Cref{thm: the non ueg case}.

+In the appendix, Gupta and Petyt prove \Cref{thm:main}, a strengthening of \Cref{thm:mainthm} in the case of certain CAT(0) cubical groups which states that such groups either have uniform exponential growth or are virtually abelian.
+Together, \Cref{thm:mainthm,thm:main} prove \Cref{thm_main_and_appendix}.\\